Gaabiriel/full-name-initials/README.md

 # metronic-badge-name-initials

-A node.js component that return the name's initials
+A node.js module that return the name's initials

 ## Installation
 ```sh